Nike Cross Country Camp Winona State University Winona, Minnesota

 Click to enlarge and view gallery »

-Nike Cross Country Camp at Winona State University gives high school distance runners the chance to learn and run in one of the finest training environments in the Midwest.
+The Nike Cross Country Camp at Winona State University gives high school distance runners the chance to develop proper running technique in one of the finest training environments in the Midwest.

-Nike Cross Country Camp at Winona State University is open to any ability level, from beginners to state champion runners.
+The Nike Cross Country Camp at Winona State University is open to runners of all abilities, from beginners to state champions.
 The only requirement is the desire to have fun, and be the best you can be!
 Our camp is designed to teach you the fundamentals of cross country.
 The emphasis will be on providing you a great fun-filled learning week.

 - Nike Running Camp T-shirt